 The Guelph Guild of Storytellers (GGS) was founded in 1984 by a small group of Guelph authors and tellers.
 Now, decades later, it continues to champion storytelling with the same spirit of love for the spoken word and desire to share stories to entertain, to engage and to teach.
 From the beginning the search was for adult audiences to share and nurture the ancient art and to encourage tellers of all levels.
 For years, members regularly got together to build and polish stories, often around a theme, to plan programs for the year, and to organize an events calendar.
-Currently a core group of seven members stand on the shoulders of these originators and proudly continue the tradition of monthly planning meetings to plan group events.
+Currently a core group of seven members stand on the shoulders of these originators and proudly continue the tradition of monthly planning meetings to organize group events.
+In addition, we're excited to offer regular monthly tutoring evenings, starting this fall, (Sept 2019), for *members. (annual membership $10) (for email inquiries.)

 In addition, individual GGS members respond to requests for telling in senior homes, schools, churches, Scouts / Guides, birthday parties, community events, etc.